 Welcome To Elfin Technologies!

 NOTE: site under construction!
 Few links beyond the "Contact" work at this point.
+In fact I'm just beginning to try and make it "mobile friendly".
 But this intro page will explain what I'm up to, and the site will be updated as my projects are completed.
 Enjoy...

 I'm Randy Constan, Inventor, Engineer, Guitarist, and eternal child (at least I like to think so).
 I've spent several decades professionally involved with electronics and software engineering, mainly related to automation technology in the Electric utility industry.
 (For the curious, here's my obligatory resume).

 So I wear a lot of hats and as a musician, have constantly used my skills to modify existing products, and design new equipment when the things I wanted didn't exist.
 If you're a musician too you can appreciate how satisfying that can be!
 How often have you bought a piece of gear you liked, only to end up with a wish list of missing features.
 Or how many times have you envisioned a product that you knew could be made, that you'd probably buy it in a heartbeat if only SOME company would just make it!